Melito of Sardis

 Why they celebrate Easter on a Sunday as the replacement for the 14th of Nisan Passover?

-The teachings of Melito also show us that there existed those in Smyrna, who held vastly different positions than those ultimately held by the Roman Church.
-Since the Catholic, Orthodox, and many others claim that both Polycarp and Melito were saints, then this designation helps to show that Melito was not a major heretic.
+The teachings of Melito also show us that there existed those in Sardis who held vastly different positions than those ultimately held by the Roman Church.
+Since the Roman Catholic, Orthodox, and many others claim that both Polycarp and Melito were saints, then this designation helps to show that Melito was not a major heretic.

 It should also be noted that even The Catholic Encyclopedia admits that there was also a non-Roman group that could trace its teachings to the original apostles,